Distemper Vaccine for Cats: A Complete Guide (Vet Answer)

 A sick animal sheds the virus in all body fluids, the feces, urine, saliva, mucus, and vomit.
 Infected animals are believed to start shedding the virus 3 days before showing clinical signs, and some continue shedding even after recovery.

-The transmission occurs when an animal comes in direct contact with an infected cat, or by contact with polluted objects such as beddings, dishes, water, or walls.
+The transmission occurs when an animal comes in direct contact with an infected cat or by contact with contaminated objects, such as beddings, dishes, water, or walls.
 Fleas and other insects can also be mechanical vectors and transmit the virus.
 Indoor cats have been infected through viruses carried in humans’ clothes.
 This virus is tough to beat because it can survive for up to a year in the environment.

 Distribution

 This virus can be found anywhere in the world in virtually any environment that is not regularly disinfected.
-This virus is very resilient and resistant to several disinfectants but can be killed with a solution of chlorine and water.
+It’s very resilient and resistant to several disinfectants but can be killed with a solution of chlorine and water or bleach.

 Prevention